Tips For Tearing And Cracking

-The basic is pretty simple: your wax is heated until it becomes honey/buttery consistency.
-You allow it to cool until it droops from your spatula and then you apply.
-If the wax is too runny then it is too hot and if it is too thick it is too cold.
-If your wax is too hot your wax might break.
+The basics are pretty simple: your wax is heated until it becomes honey/buttery consistency.
+You allow it to cool until it droops from your spatula, and then you apply.
+If the wax is too runny, it is too hot, and if it is too thick, it is too cold.
+If your wax is too hot, your wax might break.
 This rule is especially true for polymer waxes.
 Make sure you don't overheat or underheat your wax.
 HoneyComb Smooth Nectar Hard Wax is perfect for beginners because the consistency can be manipulated differently.

 How you apply your wax is extremely important.
 Probably more important than melting and heating your wax.
-If your strips aren't consistently smooth and you don't have the right edges your wax will crack.
+If your strips aren't consistently smooth and you don't have the right edges, your wax will crack.
 It doesn't matter what brand you use or how well you perfected the consistency.
-When you are applying the wax you need to make sure you apply with consistent pressure and in the direction of hair growth.
-The longer your strips the more likely it will break or tear apart.
-Until you perfect basic strips stick to a 5-6inch length and a 2-3 inch width.
+When applying the wax, you need to make sure you apply it with consistent pressure and in the direction of hair growth.
+The longer your strips, the more likely they will break or tear apart.
+Until you perfect basic strips, stick to a 5-6inch length and a 2-3 inch width.

 Setting time can play into whether or not your wax cracks.
-If you leave a strip on too long it may crack due to dryness.
-No matter the wax you use, if you wait too long it can crack.
-The skin pulls moisture from the wax it is applied to and can easily become brittle.
+If you leave a strip on too long, it may crack due to dryness.
+No matter the wax you use, it can crack if you wait too long.
+The skin pulls moisture from the wax and can easily become brittle.
 Follow the manufacturer guidelines for how long you should wait to pull your strips.
-If you are using Smooth NEctar Hard Wax you can leave a thick strip on for 1-2minutes, but if the strip is thinner you must pull right away.
+If you are using Smooth Nectar Hard Wax, you can leave a thick strip on for 1-2minutes, but if the strip is thinner, you must pull it right away.

-A good rule is to press firmly on the strip you applied to the skin and if it doesn't stick to your gloves then you can remove the strip.
-Remember to pull quickly, parallel to the skin, in the opposite direction you applied the wax, and to move in a fluid motion.
-Do not hesitate or stop mid pull.
-The last part is based off of small strips.
-If you have a long full limb strip you can pull half way readjust your grip and pull again.
+A good rule is to press firmly on the strip you applied to the skin, and if it doesn't stick to your gloves, you can remove the strip.
+Remember to pull quickly, parallel to the skin, in the opposite direction you applied the wax, and move in a fluid motion.
+Do not hesitate or stop mid-pull.
+The last part is based on small strips.
+If you have a long entire limb strip, you can pull halfway, readjust your grip and pull again.
 Be sure you follow the parallel rule.
-If you pull up instead of aligned with the person's body part being wax you can cause hair breakage.
+If you pull up instead of aligned with the person's body part being wax, you can cause hair breakage.

 We love troubleshooting with our customers.
+We can video chat while you perform a service or talk you through the process again.
 Making sure you get the best wax every time is just as important to us as it is to you.
-We can video chat while you perform a service or just talk you through the process again.